bakhirev/stylelint-force-selector-name-prefix/README.md

 # stylelint-force-selector-name-prefix

-A stylelint plugin that force it to have app name as prefix.
+A stylelint plugin that force it to have page or component name as prefix.

-To avoid css naming conflicts between apps, suggest to separate css selectors by prefix.
-For each app, you can have a unique app name and this plugin will force you to prefix for each selector.
+To avoid css naming conflicts between pages, suggest to separate css selectors by prefix.
+For each page or component, you can have a unique prefix and this plugin will force you to prefix for each selector.

 ## Installation

 ```
-npm install stylelint-force-app-name-prefix
+npm install stylelint-force-selector-name-prefix
 ```

 Be warned: this is only compatible with stylelint v3+.

 ## Usage

-Add it to your stylelint config `plugins` array, then add `"plugin/stylelint-force-selector-name-prefix"` to your rules, specifying your app name as `appName` in the primary option.
+Add it to your stylelint config `plugins` array, then add `"@bakhirev/stylelint-force-selector-name-prefix"` to your rules.

 Like so: